cwchentw/lightweight-cms/content/write-posts.md

 ## Write HTML Posts

-In addition to writing Markdown posts, you can write vanilla HTML posts as well.
+In addition to writing posts in lightweight markup languages supported by our software, you can write vanilla HTML posts as well.
 When writing such posts, don't write full HTML pages:

 ```html
 <!-- DON'T write a full HTML page. -->